 Finally, there are also no performance guarantees.
 The provider's terms of service state that it doesn’t guarantee that its service will be uninterrupted or error-free.
 While this is common with free hosting, it’s still disappointing and not all good if you’re serious about your website.

 All of this considered, Freehosting.com is quite attractive for offered resources, yet it has quite a few cons.
-Plus, we haven’t talked performance yet.
+Plus, we haven't talked about performance yet.

 In just one week, Freehosting.com was down 11 times for 19 minutes in total.
 That's a 99.81% total uptime result.
 If this trend would continue, your site would be down for almost 17 hours every year.
 That's not acceptable for a professional site.

 Response times, on the other hand, were quite good.
 It averaged at 314ms, which is very much speedy.
 But what will you do with the speed if your site is not available?